omnimuh730/AutoLancer/README.md

 The `SOCKET_PROTOCOL` and `SOCKET_MESSAGE` from the `configs` directory are used to define the communication protocol between the frontend and the backend.

-## AIMS-backend
+## lancer-backend

-This is the backend for the AIMS (Automated intelligent-sourcing for jobs) application.
+This is the backend for the lancer (Automated intelligent-sourcing for jobs) application.
 It provides a web server that handles real-time communication with the frontend and the browser extension using Socket.io.

 ### Features